“Known for our capabilities. Chosen for our compassion.”

 Visit us in the Buffalo, NY Area!

-Audiologists are licensed hearing health care professionals who identify, assess and manage disorders of hearing, balance and other neural systems.
-Audiologists possess comprehensive knowledge of the auditory and vestibular systems and have extensive training in sound reproduction, something which is critical to the accurate fitting and adjustment of hearing aids.
+Our health care professionals can assess and manage disorders of hearing, balance and other neural systems.
+They also possess comprehensive knowledge of the auditory and vestibular systems and have extensive training in sound reproduction, something which is critical to the accurate fitting and adjustment of hearing aids.